IlchaeJung/RT-MDNet/README.md

 ### Online Tracking

 **Pretrained Model and results**
-If you only run the tracker, you can use the pretrained models:
+If you only run the tracker, you can use the pretrained model:
 [RT-MDNet-ImageNet-pretrained](https://www.dropbox.com/s/lr8uft05zlo21an/rt-mdnet.pth?dl=0).
 Also, results from pretrained model are provided in [here](https://www.dropbox.com/s/pefp4dqjwjows3z/RT-MDNet%20Results.zip?dl=0).